The National Health Service Corps (NHSC) Rural Community LRP is for providers working to combat the opioid epidemic in the nation’s rural communities.

 How can I view my application and its status?

-Log into My BHW.
-There, you can view the status of your application and download a copy of your application, supporting documents, and completed EVs.
+Log into your My BHW account to view your application status.
+You can download a copy of your application, supporting documents, and completed EVs.

 Can I make edits after I submit my application?

-After you submit the online application, you may make edits, and upload new documents.
-Resubmit your final, complete application by the application deadline.
+After you submit the online application, you can make edits and upload new documents.
+You must make all edits, certify, and resubmit your final, complete application by the application deadline.
+We will not consider applications in an "In Progress" status for an award.

 Can I withdraw my application?